 “Nova Scotia is fortunate to have the Nova Scotia Talent Trust support the many emerging artists who wish to pursue a professional career in the arts.
 With the backing of the NSTT, these fledgling artists will soon enrich our lives and contribute to Nova Scotia’s wonderful arts scene.
 To that end, I am truly honoured and delighted to serve as the Honorary Chair of the NSTT.”

-"I’ve had a long association with the Nova Scotia Talent Trust: as a jury member in the 1980, a founding Board member in the 1990 and as the Chair of the NSTT Board since 2008.
+"I’ve had a long association with the Nova Scotia Talent Trust: as a Scholarship Selection Committee member in the 1980, a founding Board member in the 1990 and as the Chair of the NSTT Board from 2008 - 2018.
 It’s a wonderful way of staying in touch with the fine arts in Nova Scotia and a delight to see aspiring artists in all disciplines succeed in realizing their artistic dreams."

 "As a recent recipient, I’m proud to say the Nova Scotia Talent Trust played an important role in supporting me as I finished my Bachelor of Music from St. Francis Xavier University, and embarked on my career as a professional musician.
 I have seen firsthand the impact that this organization can have on emerging artists.
 I am honoured to join the board, and look forward to engaging both new artists and NSTT alumni who continue to contribute to the thriving creative community in Nova Scotia."